 The biggest trend we are seeing in retail today is the different services a brand can offer the consumer.
 Between mobile apps, in-store pickup and delivery services, the goal is to offer the most convenience possible to the customer.
 This is a leading factor that drives retailers to consider a remodel.
 Brands are asking themselves, “what can we provide the customer?”
 Whether it is the convenience of buying online and picking up in store or offering flexible check-out options, enhancing the customer experience is top priority.
 We’re seeing that price is no longer the end-all-be-all for consumers and they’re going to choose the most convenient option.

 While every remodel is unique incorporating a few standard practices can make each project successful.
 The store management must be included in the process from the beginning to ensure the store gets what it truly needs.
-Communication, between store associates and the customer is of utmost importance to build excitement for what is to come while ensuring the customer is informed and supported throughout construction.
+Communication, between store associates and the customer, is of utmost importance to build excitement for what is to come.
+Communication also ensures the customer is informed and supported throughout construction.
 The retail landscape is highly competitive, and retailers are continually looking for opportunities to provide new and expanded services.
 Construction is an inevitable part of progress and must be thoughtfully accounted for to ensure a positive return on the investment.

 About the authors: